dakotamm/research_blog/_posts/2024-05-20-trends-annual-decadal.md

 Short summary: DO is decreasing in South Sound but potentially INCREASING in Hood Canal.
 Temperature is largely ticking upwards.
 Salinity seems to have trends in surface values but I need to interpret these findings further, especially for direction and fit.

+**NOTE:** These are per cast averages.
+Perhaps monthky averages would help smooth and decrease surface variability...

 Similarly, I haven't tried a frequency analysis.
 I'm open to suggestions on how to tackle that as I read.

 ---